Mental Health Tips: How To Deal With A Pathological Liar

 Another tactic you can try when trying to yourself from a pathological liar is not to believe anything at all until you can confirm it.
 You may not be able to stop the behavior, which means that you might not be able to take everything they say at face value.
 As best as you can, weigh the lies with the facts.
 If your gut tells you something is wrong, it may be worth paying attention to.

-Try to have empathy for pathological lying
+Try to have empathy for pathological liars

 Whatever approach you decide to take, it’s usually not a great idea to pick a fight with a pathological liar.
-In some cases, pathological liars don't know who they truly are or just how much or often that they lie, or sometimes even that they are lying at all.
+In some cases, pathological liars don't know who they truly are or just how much or often they lie, or sometimes even that they are lying at all.
 The person may be feeling unwanted or alone.

 Additionally, try to keep in mind that some people engage in compulsive lying because they have a personality or mental health disorder.
-Without treatment and professional help, those who engage in compulsive lying due to these causes may not be able to change their behavior on a dime, but rather might need proper guidance and support.
+Without treatment and professional help, those who engage in compulsive lying due to these causes may not be able to change their behavior on a dime but rather might need proper guidance and support.

 If you persist in arguing with a pathological liar, the lies may go around and around, never solving anything and causing you extreme frustration in the process.
 It may help to try and be content that you know the truth and be willing to let them believe their lies.
 Sometimes, that is the safest thing to do for everyone involved.

-Professional counseling can helpful for pathological liars and those who are close to them.
+Professional counseling can be helpful for pathological liars and those who are close to them.
 It might be beneficial to encourage them to seek out the advice of a mental health professional like a therapist to get to the root of their behavior.
 If the person refuses all help, reach out for counseling for yourself to learn how to draw boundaries and find strategies for dealing with a pathological liar can also be a good next course of action.

 Online therapy may make it easier for those who engage in pathological lying to feel comfortable opening up.
 The distance an online space creates can lessen some of the pressure that might build during situations where lying is discussed.
 Even those who don’t lie can potentially benefit from the sense of safety and security an online platform can provide.